-Note that your investments don’t have to yield $8,000 in interest or dividends.
+Note that your investments don’t have to yield $12,500 in interest or dividends.
 Instead, we’re calculating an amount that you’d be comfortable withdrawing each month to support your lifestyle.

-Now we’re going to make the critical assumption, which is that to try to keep your capital intact and even give it a chance to keep growing, you’ll want to withdraw no more than 4% per year.
+To try to keep your capital intact and even give it a chance to keep growing, you’ll want to withdraw no more than 4% per year.

-To determine the required capital sum for our example, we divide $120,000 by 4% [120,000 / .04], which is $3 million.
-That’s your number—the amount you would need to start with.
+To determine the required capital sum for our example, we divide $192,000 by 4% (equivalent to multiplying by 25), which is $4.8 million.
+That’s your number—the amount you would need initially.

-Planning for Lifetime Income
+Planning for lifetime income

 Once you know your number—where you want to be at retirement— your next task is to figure out where you are right now.
 In other words, how much do you already have saved for retirement?
 Then, you need to assess the gap, if any, between those two numbers.

 Assuming there is a gap, you’ll need to determine how much time you have to close it—that is, how long until retirement?
 Finally, what additional sums can you contribute in the interim?
 You can run all these numbers on your own, or a financial planner can help you.

 With those data points, the next step is to calculate the rate of return you’d need to obtain between now and retirement to close the gap and figure out whether that rate of return is realistic.
 If the required rate of return is not realistic, there are still options.
 For example, you could retire a bit later than you’d planned or start off at a lower income.
 A financial planner may be able to help you come up with other alternatives.

 Using this simple process, you can quickly establish a rough idea of where you are and where you need to get to.
 Then, with the assistance of a financial adviser’s sophisticated planning software, you can determine an appropriate portfolio to get you there.